I Feel Love: Charts

-Year-end charts

-Bronski Beat versions
+Bronski Beat version

-Bronski Beat included a medley of "I Feel Love" with "Johnny Remember Me" on their gay-themed album The Age of Consent in 1984.
+British synth-pop band Bronski Beat included a medley of "I Feel Love" with "Johnny Remember Me" on their gay-themed album The Age of Consent in 1984.
 The album charted in many markets and went platinum in the UK and Canada, with gay anthems "Smalltown Boy" and "Why?" hitting the top 10 in the UK, Australia, Germany, France, and several other European markets, as well as being popular on U.S. dancefloors.
-Jimmy Somerville left Bronski Beat in 1985 and went on to have success as lead singer of The Communards and as a solo artist.Hundreds & Thousands included two new recordings with Somerville and remixes of The Age of Consent songs; it was released in 1985.
+Jimmy Somerville left Bronski Beat in 1985 and went on to have success as lead singer of The Communards and as a solo artist.

+The 1985 remix album Hundreds & Thousands included two new recordings with Somerville and remixes of The Age of Consent songs; it was released in 1985.
 The "I Feel Love" medley was extended with an intro of a cover of Summer's "Love to Love You Baby" and John Leyton's "Johnny Remember Me" with some new vocals from Marc Almond from Soft Cell; it was released as a single that hit No. 3 in the UK.

 Messiah version

 English electronic duo Messiah released its version of "I Feel Love" in 1992, featuring singer Precious Wilson on vocals.
 This version was a top-20 hit, peaking at No. 19 on the UK Singles Chart.
-In the US, it was released as a single in 1994 and reached No. 15 on the Billboard Dance Club Songs chart in early 1995, spending a total of 10 weeks on the chart.
+In the US, it was released as a single in 1994 and reached No. 15 on the US Billboard Dance Club Songs chart in early 1995, spending a total of 10 weeks on the chart.

+Critical reception

+Larry Flick from Billboard magazine wrote, "Import-savvy spinners have been aware of this jumpy, trance-induced cover of Donna Summer's timeless disco hit for a several seconds now.
+Given the influence the original '70s-era recording has had on a generation of rave rebels, it is hard to believe that no one has mustered the courage to take it on sooner.
+Messiah handles the track with obvious reverence, though it injects a frenzied energy that is instantly infectious.
+Do not miss Steveo's nifty new remix."
+Jonathan Bernstein from Spin noted that it features "one-time Eurodiva" Precious Wilson, "who fights to be heard in a particularly bruising rendition" of "I Feel Love".